Muschamp Rd

 Craft Beer is getting to be bigger and bigger business in Shanghai and China and general.
 AB InBev bought Shanghai’s Boxing Cat, they’ve also opened a Goose Island brewpub here and even more recently Heineken bought into CR Beer.
 China is the world’s largest beer market by volume and they love imported luxury goods too, consuming most of the world’s cognac supply for instance, so you can see how craft beer has appeal.

 Besides breweries and brewpubs Shanghai has a number of bottle shops.
 These are stores often with an attached restaurant or a partnership with a restaurant that stock hundreds of imported beers in bottles.
 They often have names like Beer One, Beer Plus, or Beer Lady.
-That latter may be the most famous with more than one location.
+That latter shop may be the most famous with more than one location.
 There is also Jackie’s Beer Nest which may have recently closed.
-Some of these bottle shops also have draft beer, Jackie’s has many taps.
+Some of these bottle shops also have draft beer, Jackie’s had many taps.
 You can drink the bottles in the shop or take them to go.

 Shanghai also has a large number of upscale bars.
 They have so called view bars, numerous five star hotel bars, bars in skyscrapers, even hidden speakeasy style bars, and invitation only clubs.
 Once I was talking with a bunch of expats and upwardly mobile Chinese and they were surprised I had never been to a single night club in Shanghai, but had held memberships at numerous gyms in Shanghai.